OAuth2 Settings

 Authorization URL{authorization_url_format}

-The table below contains typical values defined in OAuth2:
+The table below lists typical values defined in OAuth2:

 FieldTypical Value